nonaliaa/saveloc/README.md

-plugin that aims to mimmick the ksf timer's core saveloc functionality.
+work in progress plugin that aims to mimmick/improve the ksf timer's core saveloc functionality.

+currently untested with multiple people on the server. if anyone tries this on a server with multiple people and encounters problems making an issue would be greatly appreciated.

 #### commands